A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: TrUST Copula

 To visualize the copula, Figure~\ref{fig:fstc_pdfs} in the Online Appendix plots contours of $c$ for the bivariate TrUST copulas of the bivariate distributions with $q=2$ in Figure~\ref{fig:fst_pdfs}.
-This illustrates how the parameter $\alphavec_2$ (which is an additional copula parameter over that of the skew-t copula where $q=1$) affects the dependence asymmetries greatly.
+This illustrates how the parameter $\alphavec_2$ (which is an additional copula parameter over that of the skew-t copula where $q=1$) affects the dependence asymmetries greatly, resulting in a more flexible copula.